opentensor/developer-docs/docs/bittensor-rel-notes.md

 ### Fixed issues

 - Nonce implementation is enhanced against replay attack vulnerability.
-Previously nonces were converted to monotonic numbers.
+Previously each nonce was converted to monotonic numbers.
 In the fixed version a nonce is converted to timestamp and while verifying it a check is made for the version number.
 - Terminal display of subnet hyperparameters is enhanced to human-readable format.

 ### General